fmfsa/fmfsa/README.md

 ## Hi there 👋

-I am Francisco Madaleno, PhD Student at MLSM Group @ DTU Management, Denmark.
+I am Francisco Madaleno, PhD Student at MLSM Group @ DTU, Denmark.
 I am doing my PhD under the supervision of Professor Francisco Camara Pereira and Associate Professor Carlos M. Lima Azevedo.
 Previously I was working as an Applied Scientist at Zalando, Berlin.

+I am currently a researcher at Machine Learning for Smart Mobility (MLSM), specificaly on the subject of Active Learning Causal Discovery.

 <!--
 **fmfsa/fmfsa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.